Who We Are

 To fulfill this mission, we:

-- Conduct research and development across a wide-range of disciplines on a host of energy and climate solution topics spanning fundamental science to deployment at-scale.
+- Conduct research and development across a wide-range of disciplines on a host of energy and carbon solution topics spanning fundamental science to deployment at-scale.

 - Provide financial and staff support to a large and diverse group of faculty affiliates within the University’s eight Colleges who develop and manage large, interdisciplinary energy and climate solutions research centers and programs, both domestic and international.